MSUDataAnalytics/SSC442/public/slides/00-slides.md

 - E-mail isn't the ideal solution for technical problems
 - No appointments necessary for regularly scheduled office hours; or by appointment.
+- TA office hours are great as well.
+Our TA has experience in this course.
 - Can only reschedule exams (with good reason) if you tell me **before** the exam that you have a conflict.
   - Notify me immediately if you need accommodations because of RCPD or religious convictions; If you approach me at the last minute, I may not be able to help.